Loop Polarity Analysis to Avoid Underspecification in Deep Learning

 We turn now to the polarity framework for understanding system behavior.
-Our approach here takes its inspiration from contributions to the system dynamics literature due to \citet{richardson1986dominant} and \citet{hayward2014model}.\footnote{To be clear, we do not intend here to make an intervention in the system dynamics literature.
-We are only borrowing the notion of polarity, as it is developed in that literature, to advance a new proposal for data representation when using AI/ML approaches to classify the behavior of complex systems.} Within this framework, different possible behaviors of a system over time are represented by stochastic processes of the form $X:T\times\Omega\rightarrow \mathbbm{R}$, which are called \textbf{levels}.
+Our approach here takes its inspiration from contributions to the system dynamics literature due to \citet{richardson1986dominant} and \citet{hayward2014model}.
+Within this framework, different possible behaviors of a system over time are represented by stochastic processes of the form $X:T\times\Omega\rightarrow \mathbbm{R}$, which are called \textbf{levels}.
 We assume here that levels are at least twice differentiable.
-Each level can be represented as part of a \textbf{feedback loop} $(X,\dot{X}=\frac{\partial X}{\partial t})$ consisting of the level and its \textbf{inflow rate}, or rate of change over time.
-The \textbf{polarity} of a feedback loop is then given by the equation $\texttt{sign}(\frac{\partial\dot{X}}{\partial X})$, i.e., the sign of the rate of change in the rate of change in $X$ as $X$ changes.
+This level can then be represented as part of a \textbf{feedback loop} $(X,\dot{X}=\frac{\partial X}{\partial t})$ consisting of the level and its \textbf{inflow rate}, or rate of change over time.
+The \textbf{polarity} of a feedback loop is then given by $\texttt{sign}(\frac{\partial\dot{X}}{\partial X})$, i.e., the sign of the rate of change in the rate of change in $X$ as $X$ changes.
 Thus, if the rate of change of a level increases as the overall measure of that behavior increases, then the corresponding feedback loop is said to have positive polarity.
 If the rate decreases as the overall measure increases, then the loop is said to have negative polarity.